October 2nd is Mahatma Gandhi’s Birthday Anniversary…

 The Gandhi Birthday is Not Forgotten

-Fifteen years ago I went in search of Gandhi’s soul and I knew I would not find it in the modern westernized, materialistic cities of India so I travelled through the villages and found hundreds of interesting organizations quietly changing society one person at a time.
-I decided to share my findings with people who were interested in joining me in a Gandhi Legacy Tour from December 29 2013 to January 14 2014.
+Nineteen years ago I went in search of Gandhi’s soul and I knew I would not find it in the modern westernized, materialistic cities of India so I traveled through the villages and found hundreds of interesting organizations quietly changing society one person at a time.
+I decided to share my findings with people who were interested in joining me on a Gandhi Legacy Tour.
 Over the years hundreds have come and were impressed by the amazing sacrifices that young people have made to help the poor and the destitute.
 Perhaps, that is as it should be because Gandhi always believed true India existed in its 600,000 villages, not in the cities!
 Bapu will always be there wiping the tears and tending the wounds of the forgotten humanity dismissed by urban gentry as the “dregs of society.”

 Happy Gandhi Birthday, Bapu!